Bond ETF Meaning

 The following are the advantages of Bond Exchange Traded Funds.

 - Allows investors with limited capital to invest in the bond market, which otherwise can turn out to be a costly affair.

 - Limited risk as compared to stocks or mutual funds since the Bond ETFs invest in bonds, and in case of bankruptcy, the bondholders are paid before the stockholders.

 - Alternative investment option for investors who are looking to invest in low-risk securities for long term returns.

-- The interest payment is paid monthly and capital gains are paid through an annual dividend.
+- The interest payment is paid monthly, and capital gains are delivered through an annual dividend.

 - Even when a specific bond is underperforming, the investor can recover from the investment made in a basket of bonds through Bond ETFs.

 - Bond Exchange Traded Funds are available globally.

 Here we discuss some of the disadvantages of bond Exchange Traded Funds.